Guidelines for Making a Bid to Host the National High School Mock Trial Championship

 4. Bid Submission

+Host organizations wishing to bid on hosting the National High School Mock Trial Championship must declare their intention to do so by submitting a Letter of Intent no later than January 15 no earlier than three years and no later than two years out from their proposed host year.
+This submission must be accomplished by sending the letter in electronic format to the Chair of the Site Selection Committee via email.
+A reply will be sent upon receipt of the Letter of Intent.
+If a reply is not received within 24 hours of submission, please contact the Board Chair directly to determine the notification status.
 Once the Letter of Intent to submit a bid has been received, the Site Selection Chair/Committee will remain in close contact with the "bidders" throughout the remainder of the bid process.
 It is expected one person on the bid team will become the liaison to the Site Selection Chair during this time.
 The Board may also arrange a "virtual" meeting with the bid team to discuss specifics of the proposal.
 This meeting would be via a telephone conference call.
-Final bids are due on April 1, 2008.
+The final bid is due on April 1 in the year the Letter of Intent is submitted.

+Bids are accepted up to three years out from the applicant's target host year.
+The Board reserves the right to award multiple bids during one May board meeting for succeeding years in order to avoid asking potential hosts to re-submit a bid the following year.
 The Site Selection Committee of the National High School Mock Trial Championship Board will review each bid and make a recommendation to the Board.
 Only those bids that meet the criteria listed above will be considered.
 The Board has the full authority to make the final decision on the Bid.

 All competitive bids will be discussed during the annual Board meeting in May.
 One or two people from each bidding state will be asked to make a presentation to the Board during its May meeting.
 Each state bidding to host the competition will receive a maximum of 15 minutes for its presentation.
 [This time could be less depending on the number of presentations.]
-There will be no Powerpoint®, overhead or videotape demonstrations permitted.
+There will be no PowerPoint, overhead or videotape demonstrations permitted.
 One of the people making the presentation for each state should be the person who will serve on the Board, should their state win the bid.